plxity/plxity/README.md

 # Hi there 👋

 I'm Apoorv.
-Currently working at Composio as a Senior Frontend Engineer.
+Currently working at Composio as a Senior AI Engineer.

 I have previously worked with Razorpay, Ernest Innovaccer, EventGraphia and Cupido.